codemagic-ci-cd/codemagic-docs/content/knowledge-base/import-variables-from-secret-manager.md

 ### Generating a new Doppler Service Token
+You can create a new Doppler service token as follows:

-1. After logging in navigate to the **ACCESS** tab in you project and tab on Generate.
+1. After logging in navigate to the **ACCESS** tab in your project and tab on Generate.
 2. Enter a token name and give it the *read access* and click **Generate Service Token**.
 3. Copy the generated token.
 4. Add the token to your Codemagic environment variable under the name `DOPPLER_TOKEN` in the Codemagic UI.

 ### Install the Doppler CLI

-The Codemagic base build image doesn't has the Doppler CLI by default, so we need to install it first.
+The Codemagic base build image doesn't have the Doppler CLI by default, so we need to install it first.

 The following example shows how to install the Doppler CLI using brew.